TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-08-14-how-to-apply-nette-coding-standard-in-your-project.md

 related_items: [49]
 tweet: "How to setup #nettefw Coding Standard in your project?
 Local #ci or #travisci"
 tweet_image: "/assets/images/posts/2017/nette-coding-standard/travis-check.png"

+updated_since: "December 2018"
+updated_message: |
+    Updated to Nette CodingStandard 2.0 and <strong>EasyCodingStandard 5</strong>.
 ---

-[Nette\CodingStandard](https://github.com/nette/coding-standard/) version [0.5](https://github.com/nette/coding-standard/releases/tag/v0.5.0) with important bug-fixes was released a week ago.
+[Nette\CodingStandard](https://github.com/nette/coding-standard/) 2.0 was released 2 months.
 This version **is ready to use, includes all important checkers and is used on all `Nette\*` packages in Travis**.

 **NCS checks every pull-request you make to Nette**: